An Activity-Based Model of Transport Demand for Greater Melbourne: Introduction

-One issue in deriving a synthetic population is that data on individuals and their travel behaviors can be expensive to collect or when data exists, may be aggregated or anonymized to protect the privacy of the individuals.
-To overcome this, various techniques for creating a synthetic population with demographic information from limited existing data sources have been developed.
-For example, \cite{wang_improved_2021} divide the process of creating a synthetic population into three main components: (i) generating agents with demographics; (ii) assigning activity patterns, and (iii) assigning locations to activities.
+One issue in creating synthetic population-based transport demand models is that data on individuals and their travel behaviors can be expensive to collect, or, when data exist, may be aggregated or anonymized to protect the privacy of the individuals.
+To overcome these problems, various techniques have been developed to create a synthetic population with demographic attributes from limited existing data sources and to assign travel details to them. \citet{wang_improved_2021} divided the process into generating agents with demographics, which we refer to as the synthetic population generation step, assigning activity patterns, including activity chains and timing, and assigning locations to activities.

-For generating \textbf{\textit{agent demographics}}, \cite{rahman_methodological_2010} classified approaches to generate synthetic agents with demographic characteristics into two main categories: synthetic reconstruction and re-weighting, with re- weighting being the more recent one \citep{hermes_review_2012}.
-Synthetic reconstruction typically uses a list of agents and their basic demographics with home location derived from data sources such as a census and adds additional demographic attributes of interest to this initial list based on conditional probabilities and a sequential attribute adding process \citep{williamson_evaluation_2013}.
+To generate the \textbf{\textit{synthetic population}}, \cite{rahman_methodological_2010} classified approaches to generate synthetic agents with demographic attributes into two main categories: synthetic reconstruction and re-weighting, re-weighting being the more recent category \citep{hermes_review_2012}.
+Synthetic reconstruction typically uses a list of agents and combines their basic demographic attributes with data on home location derived from sources such as a census.
+Additional demographic attributes of interest are added to this initial list based on conditional probabilities and a sequential attribute addition process \citep{williamson_evaluation_2013}.
 In re-weighting, rather than creating synthetic individuals, each observation from the travel survey is assigned a weight indicating how representative that observation is of each area.
 For example, an observation might represent multiple individuals in one area and no one in another area.
-These weights are calculated and adjusted so that the distribution of the synthetic population matches that from the observed data \citep{williamson_evaluation_2013,hermes_review_2012}.
+These weights are calculated and adjusted so that the distribution of the synthetic population reflects that of the observed data \citep{williamson_evaluation_2013,hermes_review_2012}.

-\textbf{\textit{Assigning activity patterns}}, also referred to as an activity chain or itinerary, is where each agent is assigned a series of activities related to their travel behavior and timing for each trip segment of a journey between an origin and a destination (i.e., start time and duration for each trip segment) \citep{wang_improved_2021,lum_two-stage_2016}.
-These activity chains are typically generated through sampling from either: a set of conditional probabilities based on travellers’ attributes such as occupation \citep{he_evaluation_2020} or the demographic attributes \citep{balac_synthetic_2021}; based on econometrics and statistical models such as in CEMDAP \citep{bhat2004comprehensive} or from randomly selecting the activity chains from existing data \citep{felbermair_generating_2020}.